 Australian Capital Territory (ACT)

-To receive a nomination from Australian Capital Territory (ACT) for Subclass 491 visa, a person must demonstrate minimum 12 months of continuous work experience in their nominated occupation, acquired within the last three years.
+To receive a nomination from the Australian Capital Territory (ACT) for Subclass 491 visa, a person must demonstrate minimum 12 months of continuous work experience in their nominated occupation, acquired within the last three years.
 The candidate also needs to demonstrate employability in Canberra.

 New South Wales (NSW)